ycherkes/AddClassFromClipboard/README.md

 ## Overview

-The **Add Class From Clipboard** Visual Studio extension enables developers to quickly create a new C# class (interface or enum) file from the text content in their clipboard..
+The **Add Class From Clipboard** Visual Studio extension enables developers to quickly create a new C# class (interface or enum) file from the clipboard text content.

 ---

 ## Features

 - **Contextual Placement**:
-  - Available in the **Project** menu under "Add Miscellaneous Items."
+  - Available in the **Project** menu
   - Available in the **Solution Explorer** context menu under "Add."

 - **Automatic Class Naming**: